mingyuanzhou/SiD/README.md

 # Distilling Pretrained Diffusion-Based Generative Models

-This repository contains the code necessary to replicate the results of the "Score identity Distillation: Exponentially Fast Distillation of Pretrained Diffusion Models for One-Step Generation" paper.
-The technique, Score identity Distillation (SiD), is applied to distill pretrained EDM diffusion models.
-SiD demonstrates superior performance compared to the teacher EDM model across all datasets, with the exception of ImageNet 64x64.
-It can achieve the following Fréchet Inception Distances (FID):
+This repository contains the code necessary to replicate the findings of our ICML 2024 paper titled "Score identity Distillation: Exponentially Fast Distillation of Pretrained Diffusion Models for One-Step Generation."
+The technique, Score identity Distillation (SiD), is used to distill pretrained EDM diffusion models.

+SiD operates as a data-free distillation method but still demonstrates superior performance compared to the teacher EDM model across most datasets, with the notable exception of ImageNet 64x64.
+It outperforms all previous diffusion distillation approaches—whether one-step or few-step, data-free or training data-dependent—in terms of generation quality.
+This achievement sets new standards for efficiency and effectiveness in diffusion distillation.

+It achieves the following Fréchet Inception Distances (FID):

 | Dataset              | FID   |
 |----------------------|-------|